-WARNING: In the spiral dive, very high turn speeds can be reached with an increase in acceleration due to gravity (up to over 6g), so exercise care when attempting this maneuver.
+WARNING: In the spiral dive, very high turn speeds can be reached with an increase in acceleration due to gravity, so exercise care when attempting this maneuver.
 Take note of the following:

-- The high g-forces experienced in steep or prolonged spirals may result in disorientation or even loss of consciousness. - Always maintain ground clearance of 150 200m.
+- The French regulation specifies a limit load factor of 3.5g with a safety factor of 1.5, resulting in an 'ultimate load factor' of 5.25g.
+This means that during all maneuvers, including spirals, the paramotor must not be subjected to load factors exceeding 3.5g. - The high g-forces experienced in steep or prolonged spirals may result in disorientation or even loss of consciousness. - Always maintain ground clearance of 150 200m.
 The maneuver must be exited at this height above ground. - Do not attempt to enter a spiral dive while in big ears.
-This places excessive forces on the paraglider and may result in structural failure. - Spirals with open trimmers cause extreme high G-forces and may require an active recovery by the pilot. - Frequent steep spirals may cause premature aging of your wing. - Spirals with descent rates above 10 m/s are not recommended.
+This places excessive forces on the paraglider and may result in structural failure. - Spirals with open trimmers cause extreme high G-forces and may require an active recovery by the pilot. - Frequent steep spirals may cause premature aging of your wing.